Market God Review – An Indicator for Crypto Traders

 A signal will be valid after the candle where the signal appears, closes.

-In short, when you see a signal appear, wait for the candle to close, and execute the trade in the direction suggested by the signal with your prefered broker / exchange.
+In short, when you see a signal appear, wait for the candle to close, and execute the trade in the direction suggested by the signal with your preferred broker/exchange.
 Here is an example of what it will look like.

 It looks simple and it is.
 Applying the indicator and trading the signals is as easy as it gets.
 Unfortunately there is a bit more to it than this, if you want to become profitable.
 More on this later.